inLabFIB/imp-logics/docs/DEVELOPERS_GUIDE.md

 This is because they are not value objects, but entities.
 Indeed, they cannot be value objects since they contain predicates, which are entities.

+## Guidance for creating equals & hashcode

+When automatically generating the functions equals & hashcode, we prefer using the Java proposals rather than the IDE based equals & hashcode.

 ## Testing code

 ### To test or not to test